AtharvaAthanikar2003/Data-Analytics-Projects-2025-Part-1/README.md

 - Boosted Average Order Value (AOV) and increased conversion rates through targeted marketing insights.

 #
-# Electric-Vehicle-Data-Analytics-for-Performance-and-Market-Trends
+# Electric Vehicle Data Analytics for Performance and Market Trends
 **Description**:
 There was limited data-driven insight into electric vehicle performance and market trends, hindering strategic decisions for manufacturers.
 Collected and analyzed EV data using Power BI and Excel to assess vehicle performance, user behavior, and market demand trends.
 Integrated predictive analytics for future performance forecasting.
 - Download the dataset provided in repository or can take from the given link (recommended in csv format for easy use) - https://catalog.data.gov/dataset/electric-vehicle-population-data
 - Upload the heavy files using this YT reference video :- https://www.youtube.com/watch?v=WIdt-6-x150